nodeshift-archived/ubi8-s2i-web-app/README.md

 Using this image with OpenShift `oc` command line tool, or with `s2i` directly, will assemble your application source with its required dependencies, creating a new container image.
-This image contains your Singe Page Web Application and can be run either on OpenShift or directly on Docker.
+This image contains your built Modern Web Application.

+The built files will be located in `/opt/app-root/src/$OUTPUT_DIR`

 ### OpenShift